Skin Removal Aftercare Instructions

 Leave your bandage on.

-- Remove bandage.
-Use saline to loosen it.
+3. Remove bandage.
+If it sticks, use saline to loosen it.

-- Apply thin layer of hydrogel directly into wound.
+7. Apply a thin layer of hydrogel directly into the wound.

-- If there is little to no exudate, cover with tegaderm.
+8. If there is little to no exudate that the old bandage soaked up, cover with tegaderm.
 Otherwise, continue:

-- If you can wrap the area in a self-adhesive bandage, do that to help hold the dressing/pad in place.
+11. If you can wrap the area in a self-adhesive bandage, do that to help hold the dressing/pad in place.
+Wrap it tight enough that the pad won't shift too much.

 As needed (about once daily, for the first few days), change bandage following above instructions.
 Your main goal is to remove any dead tissue, while not significantly irritating the wound.